 Google Fiber Coverage

-Despite having a restricted coverage as compared to AT&T, Google Fiber manages to dig deep in the following areas:
+Despite having restricted coverage as compared to AT&T, Google Fiber manages to dig deep in the following areas:

 - Atlanta, Georgia